smoe/gluon/docs/user/site-admin.rst

 and do not need any configuration beyond what is statically set in the firmware.
 The firmware is compiled individually for every Freifunk community.

-For the 32bittish IPv4, having the first 16 bit set leaves a seconda half of 16 bits to be assigned.
+For the 32bittish IPv4, having the first 16 bit set leaves a second half of 16 bits to be assigned.
 We think of it as a series of 256 8bittish /24 networks.
 Your milage may vary, but we decided to prepare every gateway to allow the management of 8 of these /24 networks, i.e. just above 2000 clients.
 This is not too many, since